 Some families choose to do a theme-based tour around Israel, such as a religious pilgrimage tour, a beach-only tour, or perhaps a nature and hiking tour.
 There’s so much to choose from!

 If you are looking for a hassle-free way to travel and see the sights of Israel, a pre-booked and packaged tour will take care of everything for you.
 No need to worry about driving or be at the mercy of bus and train schedules.
 Just relax and be guided from one attraction to the next.

-However, if you would like to do a self-guided tour, Israel has a great intercity bus and train bus and train network and good roads for self-drive.
+However, if you would like to do a self-guided tour, Israel has a great intercity bus, train bus, train network, and good roads for self-drive.
 Again, just be aware that public transport does not operate during the Sabbath.

 Know Before You Go to Israel